 Nursing, B.S.
 Program (120 units)

 The Department of Nursing offers an undergraduate program that leads to the Bachelor of Science degree with a major in Nursing.
-The program is designed to prepare a nurse generalist.
-Graduates of the program are prepared to work as professional nurses and/or pursue graduate education in nursing.
 There are two concentrations within the major: the Pre-Licensure concentration and the Post-Licensure concentration.

 Program Learning Outcomes